learn through suffering C language learn through suffering

 }

-In fact, the scanf function is rarely used in programs that require reliability.
+In reality, the scanf function is rarely used in programs where reliability is required.

 Solution 1-1